natalie-kate/music_to_my_ears/README.md

 -   Code Institute for Boutique Ado walk through project.
 Used the videos a fair bit to get me started.
 -   My mentor Spencer Barriball for his time and feedback.
 -   My mini feb 2021 team on slack for their feedback and support.
+-   Dave Horrocks for getting on the phone with me and helping me figure out my jquery issue.
+And along with Manny Suzy and Abi for allowing me to join their group.
+Knowing that they would offer help and recommend resources when I needed them took some of the stress away.
 -   The slack community.
 -   My partner for taking the lions share of raising our baby and the cooking so that I can study.